BGN-for-ASNA/BIR/README.md

     + ESS evolution plot

 # Model and Results Comparisons
 This package has been built following the Rethinking Classes of 2024.
-Each week, new approaches have been implemented and validated with the main example of the corresponding week.
-All models can be found in the following [Jupyter notebook](https://github.com/BGN-for-ASNA/BI/blob/main/Test/1.Rethinking_np.ipynb).

 # Why?
 ## 1. To learn